jagpreetschawla/reinforcement-learning-t-rex/README.md

  - OpenCV: For template matching (to find the game on the screen and detecting that game is over) and for basic screenshot image cleaning.

 You can either install these manually or use the requirments.txt file in a virtual env.

+The program will launch a browser and open the `T-rex` game.
+The game is cloned from [this][game] repo.
+If the program is unable to find a browser, you can pass the browser's path a parameter to the program.
+If the browser can't find the file, make sure that the git sub-repository at `t-rex-runner-gh-pages` folder is initialized and ready.

+Once the page opens, the program will start controlling mouse and keyboard after a few seconds to play the game.
+Please don't touch the keyboard or mouse at this time to make sure that the program doesn't input in the wrong window.

 > **Note:** The program controls the mouse and keyboard, so be careful.
 Close all important files before running because the program will keep on pressing keys even if by mistake you switch to some other window.
 This also makes it difficult to kill the program, you will need to quickly shift to the terminal window and press CTRL + C or whatever key is accepted by your terminal to stop the running script.

 # Algorithm details